June 3, 2026

 Makandal: The Haitian Maroon Leader

-François Makandal (or Mackandal) is a legendary historical figure of Haiti.
-He was a Maroon leader who organized one of the earliest sustained attempts to destroy the system of French enslavement in Saint-Domingue.
-Makandal was executed in Cap-Français on 20 January 1758.
+François Makandal (also spelled Mackandal) is a legendary figure in Haitian history.
+As a Maroon leader, he orchestrated one of the earliest and most sustained efforts to dismantle the French system of slavery in Saint-Domingue.
+Makandal was ultimately executed in Cap-Français on January 20, 1758.

 As De Vaissière observed: “Makandal was more than simply a leader of maroon bands.
-Not that he disdained the pillaging and ransacking of plantations, or the theft of cattle and other ordinary exploits of fugitive slaves; but he seemed at the same time to have sensed the possibility of creating out of marronage a center of organized Black resistance against the whites.”
+Not that he disdained the pillaging and ransacking of plantations, or the theft of cattle and other ordinary exploits of fugitive slaves; but he seemed, at the same time, to have sensed the possibility of transforming marronage into a center of organized Black resistance against the Blancs.”

-Makandal also appears to have possessed a conceptual understanding of the racial formation of Saint-Domingue.
-One well-known account recounts a symbolic speech in which he gathered followers and presented a vase of water containing three scarves—yellow, white, and black.
-Drawing out the yellow scarf, he said, “This represents the original inhabitants of Saint-Domingue.”
+Makandal also appears to have understood the racial dynamics shaping Saint-Domingue.
+In one well-known account, he gathered his followers and presented a vase of water containing three scarves—yellow, white, and black.
+Drawing out the yellow scarf, he explained, “This represents the original inhabitants.”
 He then pulled out the white scarf: “These are the present inhabitants.”
-Finally, raising the black scarf, he declared: “These are those who will remain masters of the island.”
+Finally, raising the black scarf, he declared, “These are those who will remain masters of the island.”

-After his death, the name “Makandal” entered Haitian cultural memory, used to refer both to ritual talismans and to the spiritual practitioners who created them.
+After his death, the name “Makandal” became part of Haitian cultural memory, referring both to ritual talismans and to the spiritual practitioners who crafted them.

 Source: